nodejs/node/doc/guides/collaborator-guide.md

 ### Waiting for approvals

-Before landing pull requests, allow 48 hours for input from other Collaborators.
+Before landing pull requests, allow 48 hours for input from other collaborators.
 Certain types of pull requests can be fast-tracked and can land after a shorter delay.
 For example: